PrimaveraDeveloper/lithium/ref/hydrogen-2.0/Pipeboxes.md

 ## About

 This class library is the default implementation of the [Primavera.Hydrogen.Pipeboxes.Abstractions][REF_PHPA].
-The main purpose of this implementation is to support the `Pipeline` design pattern with multiple execution flows.
+The main purpose of this implementation is to support the Pipeline design pattern with multiple execution flows.
 Alternatively, you can use [Primavera.Hydrogen.Pipelines][REF_PHPL] which is a single implementation of the recursive flow.

 ## Getting Started

-The `Pipebox Design Pattern` defines the processing of a complex or time consuming operation into a set of small tasks (Handlers) that combine together to form an asynchronous unit of work (or `Pipeline`), with the aim of improving performance, scalability and component reusability in any application or service.
+The `Pipebox Design Pattern` defines the processing of a complex or time consuming operation into a set of small tasks (handlers) that combine together to form an asynchronous unit of work (or pipeline), with the aim of improving performance, scalability and component reusability in any application or service.
 This pattern is implemented here by the `Pipebox` set of classes and supplementary types.

 Consider the following sample of code: